gabicaronaldp-pixel/PORTFOLIO-WEBSITE/README.md

 # RonGab Tech Portfolio Website

 ---
-The UDD-CPE Blog Website is a modern content management platform tailored for the academic and professional community at Universidad de Dagupan.
-It bridges the gap between static reading and dynamic content administration, allowing for seamless article management through a centralized interface.
+The RonGab Tech Portfolio is a high-performance digital showcase engineered to bridge the gap between complex hardware robotics and modern web systems.
+It serves as a centralized hub for documenting advanced engineering projects—from bionic systems to Smart Campus automation—providing a seamless interface for exploring technical implementations, project milestones, and professional expertise.

 ## 📌 Features